-According to the 2016 CIPD Annual Survey Report, absence levels and the cost of absence are down.
-In fact, the average level of employee absence – 6.3 days per employee – and the overall median cost of absence per employee – £522 – is down from previous years.
-And, although the causes of absence remain unchanged – including minor illness, stress, and acute mental ill health and medical conditions – absence is under better control than ever before.
+According to the CIPD Annual Survey Report, absence levels and the cost of absence are down.
+In fact, the average level of employee absence is at 6.6 days per employee.
+Although the causes of absence remain unchanged – including minor illness, stress, and acute mental ill health and medical conditions – absence management is under better control than ever before.

-Yet, a large part of the advice we provide to our clients is around absence and many organisations still struggle to make their absence management programs as effective as they could, or should, be.
+Yet, a large part of the advice we provide to our clients is around absence.
+Furthermore, many organisations still struggle to make their absence management programs as effective as they should be.
 There are always improvements to be made and whether organisations lack the ability to interpret regulations, face challenges with employees when they return to work, or lack the resources to manage absenteeism, some essential tips are guaranteed to benefit any company.

-Below, we explore three essential steps you can follow as a roadmap to improve your absence management efforts and better control employee outcomes following absences.
-Doing so is sure to improve organisational efficiency while decreasing costs and administrative hassle with employee turnover or other common problems.
+Below, we explore three essential steps you can follow as a roadmap to improve your absence management efforts.
+This will also help you to better control employee outcomes following absences.
+Doing so is sure to improve organisational efficiency while decreasing costs and administrative hassle with employee turnover.

 Step 1: Tackle Common Sources of Absence in the Workplace

 As an employer, you have a legal duty to provide for the well-being of your employees.
-While this obviously includes compliance with health and safety laws, it may also include measures such as:
+While absence management obviously includes compliance with health and safety laws, it may also include measures such as:

-- Physical Hazards – Provide employees with enough breaks during the day and ensure each employee is properly trained in how to handle all machinery in the workplace.
+- Physical Hazards – Provide employees with enough breaks during the day.
+You must also ensure each employee is properly trained in how to handle all machinery in the workplace.

 - Emotional and Psychological Stress – Too much work, too little control, or poor relationships with coworkers can all put a strain on employee relationships.
 By adjusting your workplace accordingly, you can avoid some of these stressors in the workplace.